-Levels for Monitoring at Approach to setting and monitoring targets and/or goals

-targets corporate level

-and/or goals

-1wide targets and goalsmonitored at the corporate level(SHEAC) (a sub-Committee of the Board) advises the Board on safety, health and environment maters.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row Company- Targets are The Safety, Sustainability, Health and Environment Advisory 1 wide targets monitored at Committee (SSHEAC) (a sub-Committee of the Board) and goals the corporate advises the Board on safety, sustainability, health and level environment maters.
 It is responsible for SHE policies, targets and strategy, performance, awareness and action.

-SSE has an environment improvement plan that has been agreed by the SHEAC.
-This plan involve water-related goals and targets.1In 2020/21, SSE's group wide Environment policy was implemented locally by business units through environment Davis Oc Taraata ara The Cofety Health and Environment Advisory Operative materials and ensuring our waste can readily be reused or recycled so far as is practical. c) Selecting materials that have sustainable lifecycle impacts."".
-The policy also commits to "Engage positively with key stakeholders on environmental issues and take responsibilit within the wider community for improving the environmental impact of our business."
-The policy requires SSE's operatio to, amongst other things, identify material impacts, manage environmental risks, engage positively with key stakeholder work with suppliers, and integrate environmental improvements into everyday decision making.
-SSE's Group Climate Change policy also acknowledges the potential for water-related climate risks: "SSE assessed the physical impacts of climate change, including the increased 1 wid le targets d goals l i i i t the corporate level Goals are monitored at the corporate awareness and action.
-SSE has an environment improvement plan that has been agreed by the SHEAC.
+Goals are monitored at the corporate level SSE has an environment improvement plan that has been agreed by the SSHEAC.
 This plan involves water-related goals and targets.

-In 2020/21, SSE's group wide Environment policy was implemented locally by business units through environmental management systems.
+In 2021/22, SSE's group wide Environment policy was implemented locally by business units through environmental management systems.
 Water is included as part of this policy, processes and procedures.
-Specifically, SSE commits to "decreasing the impact of our resource consumption by: a) Minimising resource use and waste production. b) Engaging with the circular economy, by using reprocessed materials and ensuring our waste can readily be reused or recycled so far as is practical. c) Selecting materials that have sustainable lifecycle impacts."".
+Specifically, SSE commits to "decreasing the impact of our resource consumption by:

+- Minimising resource use and waste production. - Minimising waste to landfill and increasing recycling. - Working with our supply chain to improve performance and innovation. - Engaging with the circular economy, by using reprocessed materials and ensuring our resources can readily be reused or recycled so far as is practical. - Selecting materials that have sustainable lifecycle impacts".

 The policy also commits to "Engage positively with key stakeholders on environmental issues and take responsibility within the wider community for improving the environmental impact of our business."
 The policy requires SSE's operations to, amongst other things, identify material impacts, manage environmental risks, engage positively with key stakeholders, work with suppliers, and integrate environmental improvements into everyday decision making.

+The Safety, Health and Environment Committee is a sub-Committee responsible for the careful management of safety, health and environment matters across the SSE Group.
+In 2021/22 the Committee, amongst many other matters, approved a new framework for a group-wide Environment Strategy.
+The Strategy outlines SSE's role in supporting the conservation, restoration and sustainable use of the world's land and water resources; and promoting the integration of amenity, ecosystem and biodiversity improvement into business activities, linking to UN SDGs 14 and 15.
+It also considered, in detail, the safety, health and environment plans from each of the SSE business units.
+For example, the SHE Committee approved SSE Thermal's ambition to engage with and respond to the Water Resources East Regional Water Resources Plan and other associated catchment management plans to ensure water availability needs are recognised.

 SSE's Group Climate Change policy also acknowledges the potential for water-related climate risks: "SSE assessed the physical impacts of climate change, including the increased likelihood of severe weather events, in its business continuity and crisis management plans, implementing climate adaptation plans.
+These group policies are signed by the Chief Executive Officer.